bitrise-io/devcenter/docs/xamarin/deploy-your-xamarin-app.md

 (but in any case after the `Xamarin Archive` step, as that's the step which generates the deployable artifact - `.ipa`, `.apk`, ...), and fill out the parameters of the step.

+For more information on code signing for Xamarin projects, see [Xamarin Android code signing](/code-signing/xamarin-android-code-signing/xamarin-android-code-signing) and [Creating a signed .ipa for Xamarin projects](/code-signing/ios-code-signing/create-signed-ipa-for-xamarin).

 The next time you start a build your app will be deployed to the service of your choice!